-My biggest tip is assign everything a place.
+My biggest tip is to assign everything a place.

 I’m a huge fan of small bags or pouches for things like my toiletries, make up and electronic cords.

 For my larger clothing items I use packing cubes (similar to these on Amazon).
-If you carry a large backpack you might not find them as useful, but if you carry a suitcase then I swear by them!!
+This is my first time using packing cubes and I swear by them now!

-Once you have items grouped into pouches then you can figure out the best method of packing them in your suitcase/backpack.
+Once you have items grouped into pouches then you can figure out the best method of packing them in your suitcase or backpack.
 I liken it to packing the trunk of a car when moving.

 Think about what items you use infrequently and pack them in first with your most regularly used items being packed on top.

-If you’re like me and have been told that rolling your clothes is the most efficient way to pack then I’m here to tell you WE WERE WRONG.
+If you’re like me and have been told that rolling your clothes is the most efficient way to pack, I’m here to change your mind.

-Although I went through all of Marie Kondo’s teachings I was still skeptical on this point (LOL seriously, why?!)
+Although I went through all of Marie Kondo’s lessons and found them immensely useful, I was still skeptical on this one point (LOL seriously, why?!)

-I decided to reach out to a friend of mine, Erin Mursch with Organized for Good, who also happens to be a KonMari Consultant.
+I decided to reach out to a friend of mine, Erin Mursch, owner of Organized for Good and a KonMari Consultant.